LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 Index Layout
 ^^^^^^^^^^^^

-``RAJA::IndexLayout`` is a layout that uses an indexing strategy for each dimension to determine how to map a given input index to an entry within a view.
+``RAJA::IndexLayout`` is a layout that can use an index list to map input indices to an entry within a view.
+Each dimension of the layout can have its own indexing strategy to determine this mapping.

 Three indexing strategies are natively supported in RAJA:
 DirectIndex, IndexList, and ConditionalIndexList.
 DirectIndex maps an input index to itself, and does not take any arguments in its constructor.
-The IndexList strategy takes a reference to an array containing the list of relevant indices to map.
+The IndexList strategy takes a pointer to an array of indices.
 With this strategy, a given input index is mapped to the entry in its list corresponding to that index.
-Lastly, the ConditionalIndexStrategy takes a reference to an array containing an index list.
-When the referenced index list is non-null, the ConditionalIndex strategy is equivalent to that of the IndexList.
-Otherwise, if the index list provided to the constructor is a null pointer, the ConditionalIndexList maps an input index to itself (same as the DirectIndex strategy).
+Lastly, the ConditionalIndexStrategy takes a pointer to an array of indices.
+When the pointer is not a nullptr, the ConditionalIndex strategy is equivalent to that of the IndexList.
+If the index list provided to the constructor is a null pointer, the ConditionalIndexList is identical to the DirectIndex strategy.
 The ConditionalIndexList strategy is useful when the index list is not initialized for some situations.

 A simple illustrative example is shown below::